-FIPS 140-2 certification is iportant to any vendor selling cryptography into the Federal market space.
-If your IT product utilizes any form of encryption, it will likely require validation against teh FIPS 140 criteria by the Cryptographic Module Validation Programme (CMVP) run jointly by NIST in the United States and CSE in Canada before it can be sold and installed in a Federal agency or DoD facility.
+FIPS 140 certification is important to any vendor selling cryptography into the US Federal space.
+If your IT product utilizes any form of encryption, it will likely require validation against the FIPS 140 criteria by the Cryptographic Module Validation Programme (CMVP) run jointly by NIST in the United States and CSE in Canada before it can be sold and installed in a Federal agency or DoD facility.

-Documentation provided must include the following: Non-Proprietary Security Policy; Finite State Machine; Master Components List; Software/Firmware Module Descriptions; Source code listing for all software and firmware within cryptographic boundary; Description of module roles and services; Description of key management lifecycle; Algorithm Conformance Certificates; and FCC certificates for EMI/EMC compliance.
+Documentation provided must include the following: Non-Proprietary Security Policy; Finite State Machine; Master Components List; Software/Firmware Module Descriptions; Source code listing for all software and firmware within cryptographic boundary; Description of module roles and services; Description of key management lifecycle; Algorithm Conformance Certificates.

 Many of these documents are probably produced during the normal product development lifecycle.
 However the Finite State Machine and Security Policy may be new to you.
 The security policy must be a separate releasable document that is retained by NIST, but all other documentation may be proprietary and submitted only to the testing laboratory.
 Templates can be obtained from Rycombe as part of our consultancy service.